Managing projects

 By default Virtuoso provides three built-in base roles that can be used to define the user's access level to your project:

-, this role can create and execute tests as well as execution plans, but it does not allow to do management tasks such as changing access level of a user;Manage
+Read, this role is typically used for "viewer" users, as it does not allow to create tests or plans, neither to execute tests;Write, this role can create and execute tests as well as execution plans, but it does not allow to do management tasks such as changing access level of a user;Manage, this role can create and execute tests and execution plans and can do management tasks.

 # Sharing your project with other users